Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-08.md

-# FEW 2.2 - Advanced CSS - Content Elements: Headers, Footers, CTAs
+# FEW 2.2 - Advanced CSS - Footers

-Your framework should have some standard elements to make it useful!
+Standard elements are great.
+You should include easy ways for people to implement standard elements when using your framework.

 ## Why you should know this?

-Many of these standard elements help communicate your ideas.
-Practice designing these is a usedful skill.
+Every site could benenfit from a well designed footer!
+Flexbox is a skill you should master, you need more practice!

 ## Learning Objectives

-1. Use Grid to arrange elements in a 2d layout.
-1. Arrange elements using template columns
-1. Arrange elements using named areas
-1. Define a grid columns and rows

-## Designing on a grid

-Who uses a grid for design?

-Why use a grid for design?

-What are these columns and rows?

-## CSS Grid

-grid-template-columns

-grid-template-areas
+1.

 ## Activity